 So I stay away.
 I can find much better bang for my swing trading dollars someplace else.

 If a stock like this is moving in a trend channel, and I can get in near lows as the price transitions higher, then maybe I would trade something like this.
-Yet the swings to the upside still have to be big enough (or very quick if under 15%) for it to be worth my while.
+Yet the swings to the upside still have to be big enough (or be likely to hit the target quickly) for it to be worth my while.